davanstrien/fastai4GLAMS/data.md

-# Glam data for using with fastai course materials
+# GLAM data for using with fastai course materials

 Below are some potential datasets that could be used with course materials.
 They have been suggested because they meet the following criteria: